 If you are suffering with endometriosis, then you are not alone.
 Endometriosis is estimated to affect up to 1 in 10 women.
 That is 176 million women worldwide.

 No one knows quite what causes endometriosis or why some women suffer such terrible pain, whilst others only have mild symptoms.
 It is a condition that can run in the family, and although the full genetics of the problem are not known, women affected won’t necessarily pass the condition to their children.

 Unfortunately, despite it being such a common problem, the condition often goes unrecognised and consequently women are in pain for years before endometriosis is diagnosed and right treatments are initiated.
 In addition, women who have endometriosis have an increased risk of ectopic pregnancy.

-Unfortunately, despite being such a common problem, it is often under recognized and as a result women suffer in silence.
-The condition may go unrecognised and consequently women are in pain for years before the problem is recognised and right treatments are initiated.
-Sadly only 1 in 5 members of the general public are aware of the condition.
-In a recent survey by an all-party Parliamentary Committee (Endometriosis APPG Report Oct 2020.pdf (endometriosis-uk.org) into Endometriosis, it was found that women affected by this condition, can on average take up to 7 years to get a diagnosis!
-Women present numerous times to medical professionals with their symptoms being bruised aside as “neurotic or overreacting” before their problem is recognised.
-This is backed by statistics that state 1 in 3 women feel that they are not being taking seriously from either their GP, nurse, or specialist.
-This can severely effect their relationships, employment and general day to day living, often leading to depression.
+Statistics suggest that only 1 in 5 members of the general public are aware of the condition.
+In a recent survey by an all-party Parliamentary Committee into endometriosis, it was found that women affected by this condition can on average take up to 7 years to get a diagnosis, and often find women feel they are not being taken seriously by either their GP, nurse, or specialist.
+This can severely affect relationships, employment and general day-to-day living, often leading to depression.

-Endometriosis is a disease where tissues like that found in the lining of the womb, is found outside of the womb.
+Endometriosis is a disease where tissues like that found in the lining of the womb, are found outside of the womb.

 Endometriosis may be found: